markwellis/tan/readme.md

 ```

 site will be available at https://faketan.test/

+## Quick history of the code
+TAN is written in Perl, using the [Catalyst MVC Framework](https://metacpan.org/pod/Catalyst::Manual) and the [DBIx::Class](https://metacpan.org/pod/DBIx::Class) ORM.
+It uses [Carton](https://metacpan.org/pod/Carton) for dependency management

+It's something I knocked up over the years.
+It's good at the job it does, but it's over 10 years old.

+The first commit was 10-Sep-2008 and this was PHP code.
+I started the move to Perl a year later on 27-Sep-2009.
+That's the version that still runs today.

+Hopefully the documentation below is enough to get started.
+It's a bit of a mess as I've hacked it up mostly from memory quite quickly.

+## Ticket numbers
+In the git commit log you'll see commits that start with `#NUMBER` - these are ticket references.
+I've created a dump of the ticket db in [tickets.md](tickets.md)

 ## Running scripts
 You'll have to run perl scripts with `carton exec -- perl -I lib/`.
 Otherwise you'll get missing library errors.